stan-dev/design-docs/designs/0004-sparse-matrices.md

 ```

 The size and non-zero indices for sparse matrices in the parameter block must be from either the data block or transformed data block.
-This is because Stan's I/O and posterior analysis infrastructure assumes the same full specification in each iteration of the model.
+This is because Stan's I/O and posterior analysis infrastructure assumes the same sparsity pattern in each iteration of the model.

 ## Helper Functions